lsaudon/l10nization/README.md

 # L10nization README

-"Lionization" is a tool for extracting text to arb files in a Flutter application.
+"L10nization" is a tool for extracting text to arb files in a Flutter application.

 ## Features